wildfly/quickstart/CONTRIBUTING.md

 * The sample project should be importable into JBoss Developer Studio/JBoss Tools and be deployable from there.

 * Maven POMs must be used.
-No other build system allowed unless the purpose of the quickstart is to show another build system in use.
-If using maven it should:
+No other build system is allowed unless the purpose of the quickstart is to show another build system in use.
+If using Maven it should:

  - Not inherit from another POM
  - Maven POMs must use the Java EE spec BOM/POM imports